SuperBrawl Revenge: Aftermath

 Shane Helms got his title shot at the WCW Cruiserweight Championship at Chavo Guerrero Jr. at the Greed pay-per-view, where he defeated Guerrero to win the title.
-Totally Buffed received their title shot at the WCW World Tag Team Championship against Chuck Palumbo and Sean O'Haire at the event but failed to win the title.
+Totally Buffed received their title shot at the WCW World Tag Team Championship against Chuck Palumbo and Sean O'Haire at the event but failed to win the titles.
 Diamond Dallas Page got a title shot for the WCW World Heavyweight Championship against Scott Steiner due to interfering in Steiner's title match against Nash at SuperBrawl Revenge.
 Steiner defeated Page to retain the title in a falls count anywhere match at Greed, but lost the title to Booker T (who held the United States Championship) in a winner-take-all match on the final episode of WCW Monday Nitro on March 26, 2001.

 Reception

 In 2007, Arnold Furious of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "Hey, the cruiserweights tried really hard and got nowhere for it.
 The main eventers dogged it in a badly booked title match and the show left a bad taste in the mouth.
 Without the main event this isn’t such a bad show but the vibe it gave off was just unpleasant.
 And the crowd was awesome.
 They just didn’t deserve that.
 They were so optimistic.
 I guess you get shit on by WCW when you go into a show expecting something good.
 Basically I feel the main event went beyond the good will the crowd had for a WCW revival and they probably went home thinking “there goes that company”.
-Actually recommended as long as you stop before the last match but WCW’s very final show Greed is more entertaining than this.
+Actually recommended as long as you stop before the last match but WCW's very final show Greed is more entertaining than this.
 Kinda weird that the shows would get progressively better when the company was dying."